 When we raised the issue with the NT Education Department, all we got was a one word reply: “No.”

 The question we had asked was: “Has a student been barred from the Wilora school in the past 12 months?”

-Yet this is exactly what happened to Santayia, according to her mother Sally’s aunty, who lives at Wilora with Sally and Santayia, and according to Santayia’s grandmother, Elvira Namatjira, who lives in Alice Springs.
+Yet this is exactly what happened to Santanya, according to her mother Sally’s aunty, who lives at Wilora with Sally and Santanya, and according to Santanya’s grandmother, Elvira Namatjira, who lives in Alice Springs.

-I spoke to Santayia and her mum’s aunty on the phone today, and to Elvira Namatjira on Saturday, both on the phone and in person.
+I spoke to Santanya and her mum’s aunty on the phone today, and to Elvira Namatjira on Saturday, both on the phone and in person.